The Zika Virus Travel Advice Guide

 a click of the button.

-In this article, we will explain Zika Virus, who is the most at-risk, and how you can make decisions for yourself.
+This Pacific Prime article explains the Zika virus, who is most at risk, and how to make informed choices.
 We’ll also include links to the most up-to-date guidelines and high-quality insurance plans.
-When your done reading this article, read the 14 most common diseases while traveling abroad!
+When you’re done reading this article, read the 14 most common diseases while traveling abroad!

 Zika virus is a disease spread by certain mosquitoes and sexual contact.
-Most people infected with Zika virus do not have symptoms or have mild symptoms.
-Zika virus is known to cause birth defects when pregnant or soon-to-be pregnant women contract the virus.
+Most people infected with the Zika virus do not have symptoms or have mild symptoms.
+The Zika virus is also known to cause birth defects when pregnant women contract it.

-Zika virus may not cause any symptoms in infected people.
-For others, they may experience fever, headache, rash, muscle and/or joint pain, and conjunctivitis (red eyes).
+For some infected people, the Zika virus may not cause any symptoms.
+For others, they may experience fever, headache, rash, muscle and joint pain, and conjunctivitis (red eyes).
 Symptoms usually last up to one week and rarely require hospitalization.

 Zika Virus is mainly spread when a certain type of mosquito, usually an Aedes Aegypti, bites an infected person.
 Later, the same mosquito bites another person and spreads the viral infection.
-Due to this, Zika virus is usually found in countries with this particular type of mosquito.
+As a result, the Zika virus is usually found in countries with this particular type of mosquito.

-Zika virus may also be transmitted by sexual contact.
-In fact, you may transmit the virus through sexual contact for a couple of months after recovering from the virus.
+Zika virus can also be spread through sexual contact.
+In fact, you may still be able to transmit the virus through sexual contact a couple of months after recovering from it.

 Finally, the Zika virus is also passed from mother to fetus.
-This is the most concerning transmission source since unborn children are the most likely to suffer the worst effects from contracting the virus.
+This is the most concerning transmission source since unborn children can suffer severe effects from contracting the virus.

 You’re most likely to contract the Zika virus in regions where the Aedes Aegypti mosquito lives or through sexual contact with a partner infected with the virus.
-The mosquito thrives in warm, moist climates like those found in the tropical and subtropical regions of the world.
+The mosquito thrives in warm, moist climates in the tropical and subtropical regions of the world.

 Countries with Zika Virus

-Past or current outbreaks have been in parts of North and South America, Europe, Africa, Southeast Asia, and the Islands of the Pacific.
+Outbreaks have occurred in Southeast Asia, Europe, Africa, North and South America, and the Pacific Islands.
 Countries with moist, warm climates are the most likely to have Zika virus transmission.

 Besides regions with documented outbreaks of Zika virus, there are other areas where the Aedes Aegypti mosquito lives.
 These areas include other parts of North and South America, Australia, Asia, Europe, and Africa.
-This means the regions have the potential for an outbreak.
+These regions therefore also have the potential for an outbreak.

 The most up-to-date list of countries with Zika virus transmissions can be found through the CDC.
 Keep in mind that there are delays between transmission, detection, and then reporting.